In this article, I want to show a practical example of how to set up Gitlab continuous integration for Flutter with test reports.

 Tests need to be run all the time to be valuable.
 When they fail just after you introduce an error, you will know right away that what caused it.
 If your tests run too infrequently, you will have to troubleshoot longer and they will break more often.

-This is why adding test runs to the CI is one of the first things I do when I set up a new project.
+This is why adding test runs to the continuous integration is one of the first things I do when I set up a new project.
 When I started Flutter two years ago, Github had not yet released its Github Actions.
-Instead, I went for Gitlab who had their free tier of Gitlab CI.
+Instead, I began using Gitlab for my Flutter projects which have a free tier of Gitlab Continous Integration.

 Until now, I haven’t been happy with my set up though.
 It has been really hard to read the output of the test run because the format is verbose.